hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_an_astronaut_s_helmet_w_1c072b52-f51c-4ed2-9772-4e031b5f073d-0_0.content.md

 <!--font:Poppins-->

-# Explore Space with Astronaut Desktop Image
+# Space Explorer Desktop Image

 Our astronaut helmet desktop image is the perfect way to add a touch of cosmic inspiration to your computer.
 The black and white outline of the helmet is filled with intricate details that capture the essence of space exploration.